- Request more information

 Q: What is the faculty-student ratio?

-A: The faculty-student ratio is 9:1 and we have 171 full-time professors, 90% of who hold a doctorate (or equivalent) degree.
+A: The faculty-student ratio is 9:1 and we have 179 full-time professors, 92% hold the highest degree in their field.

 Q: How big are the classes?

 A: Average class size is 19.

 A: 92% of students return for their sophomore year.

 A: Enrollment is approximately 1,900 students from 45 states, Washington, D.C., and 72 countries; 19% domestic students of color; 11.2% students with an international background.
 Forty percent of students are men and 60% are women.

 A: Professors are very accessible in person, by telephone, and via email.
 In addition to scheduling appointments to meet with students, most professors also have open office hours when students are able to drop in and chat informally.
 Students have also had opportunities to get to know their professors over meals at the dining hall or at professors' homes, collaborating on research, planning study abroad trips, or competing at the annual Camelympics.
 Please visit the Meet the Faculty section of this website to become familiar with our faculty.